rust-lang/rustc-perf/collector/benchmarks/README.md

       `"cargo_toml"` entry.
     - If you get a "non-wrapped rustc" error when running it, you'll need a `"touch_file"` entry.
-  - Consider adding one or more `N-*.patch` files.
+  - Consider adding one or more `N-*.patch` files for the `IncrPatched` scenario.
     - If it's a primary benchmark, you should definitely do this.
+    - These usually consist of a patch that adds a single `println!("testing");` statement somewhere.
-    - Creating the diff against what you've committed so far might be useful.
+    - Creating the patch against what you've committed so far might be useful.
       Use `git diff` from the repository root, or `git diff --relative` within the benchmark directory.
 Copy the output into the `N-*.patch` file.
-    - Do a test run with an `IncrPatched` scenario to make sure the patch applies correctly.
+    - Do a test run with an `IncrPatched` scenario to make sure the patch applies correctly, e.g. `target/release/collector bench_local +nightly --id Test --profiles=Check --scenarios=IncrPatched --include=$NEW_BENCHMARK`
   - `git grep` for occurrences of the old benchmark name (e.g. in `.github/workflows/ci.yml` or `ci/check-*.sh`) and see if anything similar needs doing for the new benchmark... usually not.